-The tests were carried out through standard random-effects GLS and Tobit regression models.
-The latter allow for censoring of outcome variables at zero to be taken into consideration5.
+The tests were carried out through standard random-effects OLS regressions and Tobit models that allow for truncation of outcome variables at zero to be taken into consideration3.
 In addition, all regressions were run with and without including a particularly extreme outlier that might have changed the conclusion.
 Tables 10 and 11 exhibit Tobit regressions of the outcome variables on incubated_i, controlling by entrepreneurs' experience and firms' industry.
 Table 10 includes the outlier while Table 11 does not (additional regressions reported in the Annex).
 Since incubated was not significant in any of the tests, the conclusion is that incubated firms' showed a similar performance prior to their incubation to that of firms that were never incubated.

 In addition and in order to consider the small sample size, inference tests were performed using bootstrapped errors.
-When using this technique, random-effects GLS estimation including the outlier yields negative and significant coefficients for incubated_i, which would imply that firms that were finally treated were systematically outperformed before incubation.
-However, it should be noticed that GLS does not account for the fact that dependent variables are left-bounded and so, Tobit models seem more appropriate.
+When using this technique, random-effects OLS estimation including the outlier yields negative and significant coefficients for incubated_i, which would imply that firms that were finally treated were systematically outperformed before incubation.
+However, it should be noticed that OLS does not account for the fact that dependent variables are left-bounded and so, Tobit models seem more appropriate.

-5 A Hausman test was performed in order to determine if regressions should include a fixed-effects estimator or not.
+3 A Hausman test was performed in order to determine if regressions should include a fixed-effects estimator or not.
 The test did not find a systematic difference between the random-effects and the fixed-effects estimator.

-The presence of the outlier might be also biasing the results and in fact, when the estimation is done through Tobit regressions or when the outlier is excluded, coefficients on incubated_i, are no longer significant6-7.
+The presence of the outlier might be also biasing the results and in fact, when the estimation is done through Tobit regressions or when the outlier is excluded, coefficients on $incubated_i$, are no longer significant4-5.